splunk/public-o11y-docs/gdi/get-data-in/application/otel-dotnet/dotnet-requirements.rst

    * - MassTransit |br| (Not supported on .NET Framework)
      - 8.0.0 and higher
      - Experimental
-     - Vendor support
+     - Third-party support
      - ``MASSTRANSIT``
    * - MongoDB.Driver.Core |br| (Not supported on .NET Framework)
      - 2.13.3 to 3.0.0
      - Experimental
-     - Vendor support
+     - Third-party support
      - ``MONGODB``
    * - MySqlConnector
      - 2.0.0 and higher
      - Experimental
-     - Vendor support
+     - Third-party support
      - ``MYSQLCONNECTOR``
    * - MySql.Data |br| (Not supported on .NET Framework)
      - 8.1.0 and higher
      - Experimental
-     - Vendor support
+     - Third-party support
      - ``MYSQLDATA``
    * - Npgsql
      - 6.0.0 and higher
      - Experimental
-     - Vendor support
+     - Third-party support
      - ``NPGSQL``
    * - NServiceBus
      - 8.0.0 and higher
      - Experimental
-     - Vendor support
+     - Third-party support
      - ``NSERVICEBUS``
    * - Microsoft.Data.SqlClient and |br| System.Data.SqlClient
      - Version 3.* is not supported on .NET Framework